pevolution-ahmed/pevolution-ahmed/README.md

 ### Who am I ?

-I'm a junior analytics engineer who is passionate about Analytics Engineering and how we can apply software engineering best practices to Big Data.
+I'm a junior data / analytics engineer who is passionate about Engineering and how we can apply software engineering best practices to Big Data.

 Here are some ideas to get you started: